This page contains affiliate links. Please read our disclosure for more info.

 When you arrive, pick up the useful tourist booklet which has maps and bus timetables.

 We walked everywhere except for Chureito Pagoda, but you could rent bikes or use the sightseeing bus.
 The buses do get very crowded at popular times of the year.

-There are red, green, and blue bus lines and you can buy a two-day unlimited pass for all of them for 1500 yen ($14).
+There are red, green, and blue bus lines.
 The red line is the most useful as it’ll take you to the ropeway and north shore (but it’s a lovely walk).